-DIFFERENT TYPES OF FAMILYLIFE SMALL GROUPS ADVANTAGES WHOM TO INVITE Event Follow-Up Captures the enthusiasm from the event A dynamic group with couples having different backgrounds These are the best groups for later multiplication Recent alumni of a FamilyLife event Alumni from previous events You can also invite others who are on your heart but didn't attend the event Church Cell Groups Sunday school A new group Weekend retreat Serving the church is a high priority Potentially a lot of contacts Frequently childcare is available Church members and guests Ask leaders of existing groups if they could use FamilyLife Couples Studies for a season Outsiders may be willing to join if the church members don't pressure them to other activities
+DIFFERENT TYPES OF FAMILYLIFE SMALL GROUPS ADVANTAGES WHOM TO INVITE Event Follow-Up Captures the enthusiasm from the event A dynamic group with couples having different backgrounds These are the best groups for later multiplication Recent alumni of a FamilyLife event Alumni from previous events You can also invite others who are on your heart but didn't attend the event Church Cell Groups Sunday school Weekend retreat Serving the church is a high priority Potentially a lot of contacts Frequently childcare is available Church members and guests Ask leaders of existing groups if they could use FamilyLife small- group studies for a season Outsiders may be willing to join if church members don't pressure them into other activities $CONTINUED \longrightarrow$

-Neighborhood and Friends Capitalizes on relationships you have already developed Deeper friendships formed among the participants Likely to meet deep needs among those you care about Every couple you know-don't rule anybody out Ask alumni of previous groups to attend and invite their friends and neighbors Outreach or Evangelistic Training is recommended to lead this type of group.
+Neighborhood and Friends Capitalizes on relationships you have already developed Deeper friendships formed among the participants Likely to meet deep needs among Every couple you know-don't rule anybody out Ask alumni of previous groups to attend and invite their friends and neighbors those you care about Outreach or Evangelistic Training is recommended to lead this type of group.
 (See the session titled "Using FamilyLife Small Groups for Outreach.")
 Effective to introduce others to Christ You may be surprised who attends because of their needs Usually a prior minimal- commitment gathering is necessary Coworkers, neighbors, social acquaintances, etc Seed the group with a few godly and discrete Christians

 Consider co-leading with another couple.
 You can pool or combine your likely participants and divide the leadership responsibilities.
-This is an especially good idea if there is a couple that is willing, but unsure of their leadership abilities.
-Don't be concerned if your prospective co-leaders have little teaching experience or Bible knowledge.
-These are not necessary to be effective group leaders.
+This is an especially good idea if there is a couple that is willing but unsure of their leadership abilities.
+Don't be concerned if your prospective co-leaders have little teaching experience.
+They can become effective group leaders.
 And after co-leading a group with you, they may be ready to lead their own group later.
 This is one of the ways FamilyLife small groups multiply.